-- as far as practicable be of an amount that is likely to deter the repetition of the misconduct by the person directed to pay the penalty and to deter the misconduct by others - ii. be proportionate to the means of the person directed to pay the penalty - iii. uphold public confidence in the solicitors' profession and in regulated legal services.
+- i. as far as practicable be of an amount that is likely to deter the repetition of the misconduct by the person directed to pay the penalty and to deter the misconduct by others - ii. uphold public confidence in the solicitors' profession and in regulated legal services

-Income will generally be assessed on the basis of the latest available P60 or self-assessment tax return.
+Income will generally be assessed on the basis of the latest available P60 or selfassessment tax return.
 An individual may demonstrate that this is not an accurate reflection of their current income, for example because their employment circumstances are very different to the previous tax year, through alternative evidence (for example recent bank statements or payslips or a copy of their employment contract which shows their current salary).
 The SRA may request this information from their employer.

-If the individual refuses to provide the requested evidence of their income, this will be an additional breach of our rules, which will mean that the misconduct, taken as a whole, will generally be assessed as being in a higher category of seriousness (for example escalated from Band B to Band C due to the refusal to provide evidence of income).
+If the individual refuses to provide the requested evidence of their income, this will be an additional breach of our rules which will mean that the misconduct, taken as a whole, will generally be assessed as being in a higher category of seriousness (for example escalated from Band B to Band C due to the refusal to provide evidence of income).
 The decision maker will also use a default salary for the individual based on the best information about market rates we have for their current role.
-For any particular role, the market rate will be a range of salaries that might be appropriate based on the level of skill and experience of the roleholder.
+For any particular role, the market rate will be a range of salaries that might be appropriate based on the level of skill and experience of the role holder.
 In any case where an individual refuses to provide evidence of their income, the default salary we will use to determine a fine will be based on the higher end of the range of indicative salary information we have for the individual's role.